ARTMUC/parcel-nerd-frontend/README.md

 # :construction: THIS APP IS UNDER CONSTRUCTION :construction:

-## I'VE STARTED THIS APP AS A DRAFT TO MAKE SURE I CAN BUILD IT
-(so... it is a mess :poop:)

-:fire: BUT Right now I am refactoring it:
-- I'll try to follow atomic design principles (or try similiar aproach to split app into modules),
-- I will switch from MUI to plain CSS to practice it,
-- I will use React Context API to store information.

 ## WHAT YOU CAN DO WITH IT?
 - It's a CRUD app on the maps.
 - You'll be able to add Parcels (lots) based on coordinates from the map (onClick).